Contact

 “The Doosan DVF 5000 equipped with a powerful spindle, a large ATC, Renishaw probing, thermal compensation and an efficient swarf management system, and featuring the 8-station workpiece pallet changer, is built for reliable unattended, lights out operations.

-“The machine is proving instrumental in helping us make serious inroads into the aerospace and defence component manufacturing markets.”
+“The machine is proving instrumental in helping us make serious inroads into the aerospace and component manufacturing markets.”

 Summary